BlueBrain/nexus/docs/src/main/paradox/docs/delta/architecture.md

 The projections can persist their progress such that they can be resumed in case of a crash.

-Native interfaces are also offered as part of the read (query) model for querying ElasticSearch and BlazeGraph.
+Native interfaces are also offered as part of the read (query) model for querying Elasticsearch and Blazegraph.

 Projections and the separation between reads and writes have some interesting properties: